isajediknight/Classic-Games/README.md

 # Classic-Games
-Collection of isajediknight's Classic Games, Maps and Cheats
+Collection of isajediknight's Favorite Classic Games, Maps and Cheats